chriscdn/to-date/README.md

 This package adds a few conveniences over simply calling `new Date(value)`:

 - returns `undefined` instead of an `Invalid Date` object if the result is not a valid date
-- detects whether a `number` input is in milliseconds or microseconds, and converts accordingly
+- detects whether a `number` input is in seconds, milliseconds, or microseconds, and converts accordingly
 - includes an `isDate` function to test if an object is a valid date

 ## Installation